DFHack/dfhack/docs/dev/Lua API.rst

   Returns the nemesis record of the unit if it has one, or *nil*.

+* ``dfhack.units.setNickname(unit, nick)``

+  Sets the unit's nickname properly.

+* ``dfhack.units.getVisibleName(unit)``

+  Returns the ``language_name`` object visible in game, accounting for false identities.

+* ``dfhack.units.assignTrainer(unit[,trainer_id])``
+* ``dfhack.units.unassignTrainer(unit)``

+  Assignes (or unassigns) a trainer for the specified trainable unit.
+The trainer ID can be omitted if "any trainer" is desired.
+Returns a boolean indicating whether the operation was successful.

 * ``dfhack.units.makeown(unit)``

   Makes the selected unit a member of the current fortress and site.
   Note that this operation may silently fail for any of several reasons, so it may be prudent to check if the operation has succeeded by using ``dfhack.units.isOwnCiv`` or another appropriate predicate on the unit in question.

 * ``dfhack.units.create(race, caste)``